emplify-software/statamic-cookie-dialog/README.md

 ```

 Per default, the button is displayed in the bottom right corner of the screen.
-You can change the position of the button in the control panel under `Tools > Cookie Dialog > Customization > Cookie Dialog Button`.
+You can change the position of the button and the button text in the control panel under `Tools > Cookie Dialog > Customization > Cookie Dialog Button`.

 ### Enabling Content based on Cookie Preferences